niftools/pyffi/niftools/contrib/pynif/README.txt

-To run the tools in this directory, you need to install PyOpenGL.
+To run the tools in this directory, you need to install a few other python libraries.
 The easiest way to do this, is to run the following scripts:

 $ python ez_setup.py